gshartnett/karzas-latter-seiler/README.md

 ## Contents
 The repository is organized as follows:
+- `configs/` contains configuration yaml files
+    - `example/basic_line_of_sight.yaml` simple example for a single line of sight integration
+    - `historical_detonations/` contains config files for historical high-altitude tests, such as the Soviet K-series tests or the US StarfishPrime test.
 - `emp/` contains the core code for the package
     - `emp/model.py`: contains the EMP model class and other useful functions
     - `emp/geometry.py`: contains code for geometrical calculations